Nutrition

 can dogs eat mint leaves

-Over 65% of pet owners have given their furry companions herbs like mint to freshen breath naturally.
-But when it comes to sharing garden plants with four-legged friends, questions about safety quickly arise.
-Mint’s popularity in human food and pet products makes it a common curiosity—and concern—for those prioritizing animal wellness.
+More than 65 percent of pet owners have administered their furry friends with herbs such as mint to help freshen breath without using chemicals.
+However, when it comes to sharing garden plants with four-legged friends, the safety issue is the first question to come to mind.
+The popularity of mint in human food and pet products makes it a typical interest and worry to those who value animal health.

 Understanding Mint Varieties and Their Effects on Dogs